10 Newbie mistakes in Ableton

 That said, it’s very important in popular music and club music that you create your parts on multiple of 4 bars.
 For example, if you have a verse that goes 7 bars instead of 8 and then you jump into a chorus, it’s most likely going to sound all wrong.
 This multiple of 4 predictability in music seems very natural.
 Don’t try to get too tricky until you’ve successfully got this down.
 Once you know how things are “supposed” to sound, you can tweak the timing to create more tension successfully.

 6. Doing your songwriting and sound design in the same session:

-I’ve written a whole blog on this subject if you want to get deeper into this, but basically, you don’t want to be fumbling around trying to get THAT sound when you have a melody or bassline in your head.
+You don’t want to be fumbling around trying to get THAT sound when you have a melody or bassline in your head.
 In the time it takes to create this amazing sound in your head, you will likely have lost the original idea that inspired you.
 It’s best to work fast with a template of sounds or presets that you have found to work for you and touch things up after the rough idea is saved.